kfaizi/kfaizi.github.io/index.md

 ![aoraki-headshot](/assets/headshot_web.jpg){: id="headshot"}

-I’m a third year undergraduate at UC San Diego studying molecular biology, with a minor in math (emphasis on statistics).
+I’m a fourth year undergraduate at UC San Diego studying molecular biology, with a minor in applied math.
 I intend to apply to PhD programs this fall, during the 2020-21 cycle.

 _**Research interests:** quantitative systems biology, bioinformatics, synthetic biology, genome editing, data science._ See my [projects page]{: fancylink} for more information.